dalevilla/keyword-spotting-on-mcu-based-board/index.md

 #### Data Preprocessing
 First off is a brief description of the data.
 Two datasets—speech commands dataset (SCD) v2 [2] and ESC-50 [3]—was combined in the study.
 Both datasets are audio/sound, with SCD created for the purpose of keyword spotting while ESC-50 for environmental classification.
 SCD has multiple keywords such as digits one to nine, activation words such as on and off, and some random words such as Marvin and Sheila.
 On the other hand, ESC-50 is a dataset composed of environmental sounds such as rain, clapping sounds, and cricket sounds.

 To properly combine the datasets, ESC-50 was preprocessed as the same specifications of the SCD dataset.
 A script was written using python, so that ESC-50 samples are one-second length each and sampled at 16kHz.
 These samples were added to the _background noise_ samples of the SCD.
 In preparing the dataset, a script was written to separate the keywords _one_, _two_, _on_, _off_, and _background noise_ into a separate folder.
-Classes/labels in SCD not belonging to the prior mentioned keywords are grouped into one label—_unknown_.
+Classes/labels in SCD not belonging to the prior mentioned keywords are randomly grouped into one label—_unknown_.
+The data distribution is uniform, each with 2500 samples, thus a total of 15,000 samples.

 #### Feature Extraction

 #### CNN Model Selection